A Guide to Okanowach

 Tuesday, February 20, 2035.
 He thought he heard the sound of sirens.
 He felt lifeless.
 Someone seemed to touch his neck, then his left wrist and then started compressing his chest.
 Another hand forced his mouth open.
 He felt like he was coughing but wasn’t sure whether he did.
 He felt tired and sleepy.
 The … Read more

-Cobwebs hung from the wooden rafters of the one room mabati shack along with an assortment of beads and bones on strings.
-The room was dimly lit through a little wooden window that was only partially open and covered with a piece of sack for a curtain.
-Rays of light shone through holes in the … Read more
+Skeins of cobwebs hung from the wooden rafters of the mabati shack alongside an assortment of beads and bones on strings.
+The room had a solitary window that was only partially open and covered with tattered sackcloth.
+Thick dust motes danced in the pale sunlight that leaked through the numerous holes in the roof.
+Juma … Read more